romkatv/zsh-bin/README.md

 set -ueo pipefail
 dump=$(tar -C ~ -pcz -- .bashrc admin-scripts | base64)
-ssh -t "$@" 'echo "'$dump'" | base64 -d | tar -C ~ -pxz  && exec bash -il'
+ssh -t "$@" "echo '$dump'" | base64 -d | tar -C ~ -pxz  && exec bash -il'
 ```

-It archives a few local files and then runs a command over SSH.
+It archives a few local files and runs a command over SSH.
 This command extracts files from
 the archive and starts Bash.
 Pretty simple.

 I'm using Zsh locally but Bash remotely.
 I don't install Zsh on servers as it's not necessary for